mattlibera/crud-generator/doc/installation.md

 ## Installation

-To get started, you should add the `mattlibera/crud-generator` Composer dependency to your project:
+To get started, you should add the `uncgits/crud` Composer dependency to your project:
 ```
-composer require mattlibera/crud-generator --dev
+composer require uncgits/crud --dev
 ```
-Once the package is installed, you should register the `Mattlibera\CrudGenerator\CrudGeneratorServiceProvider` service provider.
+Once the package is installed, you should register the `Uncgits\CrudGenerator\CrudGeneratorServiceProvider` service provider.
 Normally, Laravel 5.5+ will register the service provider automatically.

 After that, publish its assets using the `vendor:publish` Artisan command:
 ```
-php artisan vendor:publish --provider="Mattlibera\CrudGenerator\CrudGeneratorServiceProvider"
+php artisan vendor:publish --provider="Uncgits\CrudGenerator\CrudGeneratorServiceProvider"
 ```

 ### Laravel older 5.5